AdobeDocs/dynamic-media-classic.en/help/using/adding-chapter-markers-video.md

 ---
-title: Add chapter markers to video
+title: Add Chapter Markers to Video
 description: Learn how to add chapter markers to a video in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference